Majjistral Park: Habitats

-The Maltese Islands have a variety of habitats that are inhabited by a diverse number of wild native plants.
+The Maltese Islands have a variety of habitats that are inhabited by diverse wild native plants.
 Some plants in the park are also endemic (found only in the Maltese islands), sub-endemic (found also in a few other Mediterranean regions), while others are scarce, localised or rare.
 While strolling in the Majjistral Park it is possible to observe the local environment, represented by a wide range of plants found in the different habitats: sand dunes, boulder scree, cliffs, rocky steppes and clay slopes, garrigue, temporary freshwater rock pools and maquis shrubland.
 The best period to observe some of the species found in the park is the time of flowering — which for the majority of them extends from late winter to spring.
-Plants, in particular the endemic ones, are an intrinsic part of our heritage and for this reason they have to be preserved and protected through a constant balance between human presence and nature protection.
+Plants, in particular the endemic ones, are an intrinsic part of Malta's heritage and their preservation demands striking a constant balance between human presence and nature protection.